serverlesspub/pandoc-aws-lambda-binary/README.md

 ### configuring the deployment

-By default, this uses imagemagick-layer as the stack name.
+By default, this uses `pandoc-layer` as the stack name.
 Provide a `STACK_NAME` variable when calling `make deploy` to use an alternative name.

 ### example usage